 When it comes to addiction, time works against the individual, with their addiction often worsening the longer it is left untreated.
 Therefore, getting help as soon as possible is of the utmost importance.

-As mentioned in the paragraphs above, addiction affects every individual uniquely, and this means that no two addiction treatment programmes will be the same.
+As mentioned in the paragraphs above, addiction affects every individual uniquely, and this means that no two addiction treatment programmes at rehab in Lincolnshire will be the same.

 This includes the duration of rehabilitation, as individuals will progress through rehab at different stages.

 For example, the minimum amount of time spent in rehab is usually for treatments such as detox.